ShootProof/recruiting-qa/README.md

 Below you will find two key inputs for this exercise:

-* An actual screenshot of the contact edit page a photographer would use when editing a contact within ShootProof's Studio Panel
+* An actual implementation screenshot of the contact edit page a photographer would use when editing a contact within ShootProof's Studio Panel
 * Acceptance criteria for the contact edit view

 These materials are representative of what you would be working with in our QA